lucasivanmuller/fuzzy_list_matcher/README.md

 ```

 ### Acknowledges:
-- @seatgeek for creating the package thefuzz, the angular stone of this package.
+- [seatgeek](https://github.com/seatgeek/) for creating the package thefuzz, the angular stone of this package.